 Curriculum Learning Formulation.
 The implementation of CL builds on the REINVENT platform described by Blaschke et al. (see Methods).5 In CL, a complex task is decomposed into simpler constituent tasks to accelerate training and convergence.
-The goal is to guide the agent to learn tasks with increasing complexity before ultimately providing the Production Objective.
-Agent Learning progresses through the Curriculum Phase to the Production Phase (Fig. 1).
+The goal is to guide the agent to learn tasks with increasing complexity before providing the Production Objective.
+Agent Learning progresses through the Curriculum Phase to the Production Phase and is controlled by Curriculum Progression Criteria, checking that the agent achieves an adequate score threshold for each objective (Fig. 1).
 In the former, the agent is trained on simpler sequential tasks with gradually increasing complexity.
-In the latter, the agent reaches a state of productivity, whereby the agent samples compounds in favourable areas of chemical space that satisfy the Production Objective.
-Agent policy update is maintained in the Production Phase to ensure the agent continues to sample favourable compounds from diverse minima.
-The CL strategy for de novo molecular design is formally defined below:
+In the latter, the agent